Mathnerd314/stroscot/docs/Commentary/Logic.rst

 The logic proper
 ================

-The sequent calculus idea is inspired by :cite:`downenSequentCalculusCompiler2016`.
+The sequent calculus instead of natural deduction is inspired by :cite:`downenSequentCalculusCompiler2016`.
 But they use a weird nonstandard logic (Figures 4/5) to match GHC Core and its syntax.
-In a new language it seems better to use the standard logical derivation rules without messing with them, and worry about the syntax second.
+In a new language it seems better to use standard logical derivation rules, and worry about the syntax second.
 Stroscot's infinite tree representation with use-def is better than the MultiCut / Rec rules because it allows the graph reduction method used in GHC to work.

-For the base logic I went with linear logic because optimal reduction :cite:`guerriniTheoreticalPracticalIssues1996` is based on using the boxes of linear logic as markers.
-Without linear logic every sequent would be its own box, IDK if it could be made to work reasonably.
+For the deduction system I went with linear logic because optimal reduction :cite:`guerriniTheoreticalPracticalIssues1996` is based on using the boxes of linear logic as markers and classical / intuitionistic logic can be encoded in linear logic hence are special cases.
+Without linear logic every sequent would be its own box, which would be harder to handle.

-The logic is two-sided because it's more expressive to have the duals as part of the language.
-The one-sided logic with the duals and non-duals just seems like a way of encoding the left/right sides as a single list.
+The logic is two-sided because that's more expressive than one-sided.
+Omitting the left side reduces code verbosity, because a sequent is one list instead of a pair of lists, but the one-sided logic has the same number of connectives, and it's IMO confusing to always have to remember the duals - e.g. an application of identity looks like :math:`\vdash \Sigma X^\bot, \Pi X` instead of :math:`\Pi X \vdash \Pi X`.
+Taking the two-sided logic as basic, the one sided logic can still be formulated as a transformation of the two-sided logic that moves everything to the right side with negation and pushes down negations to atomic statements by applying duality theorems (inserted with cuts).

+There are also other presentations like deep inference.
+In one paper on deep inference they ended up adding the `mix rule <https://ncatlab.org/nlab/show/mix+rule>`__ which corresponds to assuming :math:`1 \leftrightarrow \bot`.
+This doesn't seem attractive compared to plain linear logic - it proves contradiction as a theorem, hence loses the embedding of classical logic. `This page <https://www.pls-lab.org/en/Mix_rule>`__ mentions that mix holds in various models of linear logic such as coherent spaces and the game-theoretic semantics, but models are usually a simplification and there are models such as the syntactic model where mix doesn't hold. :cite:`strassburgerDeepInferenceExpansion2019` presents a deep inference system for non-mix MLL but says extending it to full LL is future work.

+There is also the question of if the last remaining structural rules, the exchange and associativity rules, should be dropped, to obtain non-commutative or ordered logic and non-associative logic.
+Noncommutativity leads to a stack or list, and non-associativity leads to a tree-like semantics which can be quite complicated.
+Contrast this with the idea of the propositions being in named slots, where associativity and commutativity seem natural - e.g. ``{a = 1, b = 2}`` is for almost all purposes the same as ``{b = 2, a = 1}``, and only in some narrow cases would we want to differentiate them.
+But, there seem to be reasonable ways of embedding linear logic in non-associative / non-commutative logic by adding associative / commutative modalities. :cite:`blaisdellNonassociativeNoncommutativeMultimodal2022` If there was a popular logic with such an embedding, then we could switch from linear logic to that.
+But per :cite:`millerOverviewLinearLogic2004` "no single [non-commutative] proposal seems to be canonical at this point."

 Jumbo connectives
 =================